microsoft/vscode-docs/docs/getstarted/settings.md

 You can also open the user and workspace settings from the **Command Palette** (`kb(workbench.action.showCommands)`) with **Preferences: Open User Settings** and **Preferences: Open Workspace Settings** or use the keyboard shortcut (`kb(workbench.action.openSettings)`).

+VS Code now uses a GUI for easier editing, but you can still edit the legacy `settings.json` file by clicking the three dots near **Workspace Settings**.

-In the example below, the workspace contains settings to disable line numbers in the editor and configure line wrapping to wrap automatically based on the size of the editor.
+In the example below, the color theme and the icon theme have been changed.

 ![Example Settings](images/settings/settings.png)

-Changes to settings are reloaded by VS Code after the modified `settings.json` file is saved.
+Changes to settings are reloaded by VS Code as you change them, or after the modified `settings.json` file is saved.

 >**Note:** Workspace settings are useful for sharing project specific settings across a team.